EricWay1024/Homological-Algebra-Notes/ha/8-ext.typ

 ]
 <epsilon-lemma>

-It turns out that we need to replace some $phi$ with $tilde(phi)$ in our previous claims, such as the following.
+It turns out that we need to replace some $phi$ with $tilde(phi)$ in our previous claims, as in the following.
 // i.e., $T^n iso tilde(T^n)$, where an arbitrary element of $tilde(T^n)$ is $tilde(phi) = product tilde(phi)_i = product epsilon_(n-i) phi_i$.

 #proposition[